loads package

 #>

-#> -- Robustness Value for the Confidence Bound (RVa): omitted variables that explain more than RV% of the residual variation of the the outcome (cf.y) and generate an additional RV% of variation on the Riesz Representer (cf.d) are sufficiently strong to make the confidence bounds include 0, at the significance level of alpha = 0.05.
+#> -- Robustness Value for the Confidence Bound (RVa): omitted variables that explain more than RV% of the residual variation of the outcome (cf.y) and generate an additional RV% of variation on the Riesz Representer (cf.d) are sufficiently strong to make the confidence bounds include 0, at the significance level of alpha = 0.05.
 Conversely, omitted variables that do not explain more than RV% of the residual variation of the outcome nor generate an additional RV% of variation on the Riesz Representer are not sufficiently strong to do so.

 #>